Damizon/Potek/README.md

 # Potek
          ------Potek Library by Ourniti------

-Library for quicker creating potentiometer instance with mapping, and smoothing output values.
+         A library for faster potentiometer instantiation with output value mapping and smoothing.

 Howto example.